Amid a ‘frustrating’ fall, Capitals unlikely to make a splash at the deadline, GM says

 Samsonov also left Wednesday’s practice early after taking a shot up high.

-The Capitals said Samsonov was still being evaluated after practice and had no further updates.
+The Capitals said Samsonov was still being evaluated after practice, and they had no further updates.
 A similar incident with occurred Saturday during warm-ups in Philadelphia.
 Samsonov took a puck up high, went to the locker room in pain, was subsequently cleared and started the game as scheduled.

 Samsonov is 17-9-3 this season with a .901 save percentage and a 2.93 goals against average.